edubigdata/Assignment/README.md

  Assignment

-> Result: You will see the result.txt file in resource/output folder in case of successful run.
+Result: You will see the result.txt file in resource/output folder in case of successful run.

+> resource/output/result.txt/part-r-00000
+> Total Count - 4